mordauntfamilyhistory.com

 • Rebecca Jean Mordaunt (b.
 1982)

-• Gertrude Catherine Mordaunt ( - ).
-She married (later Lt.
-Gen.) Leonard Thales Pease (later C.B.) in 1911.
+• Gertrude Catherine Mordaunt (abt.
+1875 - ?).
+She was still living with her parents in the 1901 census and 1911 census but married (later Lt.
+Gen.) Leonard Thales Pease (later C.B.) later in 1911.

 • Mary Augusta Mordaunt (1839 - 1924).
+She was baptized in Alton chapel 0n 13th August, 1839.
+She was listed in the 1871 census with her mother and stepfather in Alderminster, Worcestershire.
 She married the Rev. Humphrey Farren Hall, Rector of Pylle (? - 1910) in 1879

 • Caroline C. Mordaunt (1881 - 1918).
-She married Roderick Power in 1906
+She married Roderick Pryor in Hampton Lucy on 11th September 1906

 • Alice Mordaunt (1844 - ?).
 She married the Rev. Hon.
 Walter Berkeley Portman (1836 - 1903) in 1864.